genropy/genropy_saved/docs/genro/webpage_elements/form/form_validations/index.rst

     To make obligations onto user input filling out a :ref:`genro_form_index`, Genro provides an helpful developer's tool: the validations.

+    Remember that:

-    You can use the validations on every single form elements.
+    * You can use the validations on every single form's element.

-    When a validation requirement is not satisfied, user is notified through a tooltip warning.
-In your :ref:`webpages_webpages`\s for database table management, if any of the validation is not satisfied, users can't save the actual record on which they are writing until the wrong insertions are corrected.
+    * The form can be saved only if all the validation requirements are satisfied.

-    For every validation, you have a list of :ref:`validations_common` through which you can modify the standard validation features.
+    * For every validation, you have a list of suffixes (:ref:`validations_common`) through which you can modify the standard validation features (e.g: write a javascript alert on correct/uncorrect user insertion)

-    Most of the validations have to be implemented through Python.
+    * Most of the validations have to be implemented through Python.
 So, if we don't specify anything, a validation is built through Python.
 Otherwise, we specify that you have to implement it through Javascript.

 .. _validations_list: